PubHubs/PubHubs/README.md

 ## Contributing

 This repository is a mirror of our internal repository where actual development happens.
-If you want to contribute or report an issue please contact us through: info@pubhubs.net
+If you want to contribute or report an issue. **Please contact us through** [:email:](info@pubhubs.net)

 In the longer term we'd like to move to a more open way of developing, but for now our repository is tightly linked to our (testing) infrastructure, and we'd like to keep this link for now.

+:exclamation: The instructions in this README file is only for deploying PubHubs for development purpose.
+Please see the deployment documentation for deploying your Hub and client.

 ## Technical details